zulip/zulip/templates/zerver/help/alert-words.md

 {!go-to-the.md!} [Custom alert words](/#settings/custom-alert-words)
 {!settings.md!}

-2. Type the word/phrase you wish to be notified for into the **New Alert Word** text box. (e.g. "Downtime")
+2. Type the word/phrase you wish to be notified for into the **New alert word** text box. (e.g. "Downtime")

 3. Click on the **Add alert word** button to save it.